SchulzLab/SNEEP/docs/gettingStarted.rst

 .. code-block:: console

-  differentialBindingAffinity_multipleSNPs  -s necessaryInputFiles/estimatedScalesPerMotif_1.9.txt examples/combined_Jaspar2022_Hocomoco_Kellis_human_transfac.txt examples/SNPs_EFO_0000612_myocardial_infarction.bed  <path-to-genome-file>
+  differentialBindingAffinity_multipleSNPs examples/combined_Jaspar2022_Hocomoco_Kellis_human_transfac.txt examples/SNPs_EFO_0000612_myocardial_infarction.bed  <path-to-genome-file> necessaryInputFiles/estimatedScalesPerMotif_1.9.txt

 Per default the result is stored in the directory ‘SNEEP_output’.
 The file ‘result.txt’ in the SNEEP output directory contains the predicted rSNPs.
 For more details about the result files, see Section `SNEEP result files <https://sneep.readthedocs.io/en/latest/results.html>`_.
 The run takes a couple of minutes using one core.